 Software Assurance Planning Services retirement

-Planning Services are being fully retired from Software Assurance benefits, but customers can continue working with partners to use Planning Services days for engagements while the vouchers are valid.
+The Planning Services benefit is being fully retired from Software Assurance benefits, but customers can continue working with partners to use Planning Services days for engagements while the vouchers are valid.
 These are the significant dates leading up to program retirement:

 - February 1, 2020: Planning Services cloud engagements were retired.